 No, we're not talking about seed funding for your startup (sorry): "capitalization" refers to beginning a word—or, in the case of some acronyms, writing an entire word—with the large (capital, uppercase) version of a letter, as opposed to the small (lowercase) version.

+Check out our handy infographic for an overview of what and what not to capitalize.
 As a rule, words that should be capitalized include the following:

 - The first word of a sentence

 - Proper nouns (names of specific people, groups, places, events, published works, etc.): e.g., "Lake Geneva"

 - Words derived from proper nouns: e.g., "Kafkaesque"

 - The letters in an acronym: e.g., DIME

 By contrast, some categories of words that typically should not be capitalized include the following:

 - Official titles when not attached to a person's name: e.g., "Lord Munodi" but "the governor of Lagado"

 - Spelled-out acronyms (but do still capitalize any proper nouns!): e.g., "diplomatic, informational, military, and economic (DIME)"